 What is JavaScript?

 JavaScript is a modern high-level programming language.
-It is developed according to the ECMAScript standard and represents the top 3 core technologies, including CSS and HTML.
+It is developed according to the ECMAScript standard and represents one of the top 3 core technologies, along with CSS and HTML.
 The year of its appearance is 1995.
 Brendan Eich created it with support from Netscape.

 The key detail of the badge is a stylized, strict shield with straight lines and clear edges.
 This geometry inspires user confidence, as it indicates the program’s seriousness and careful thoughtfulness.
-To make the rectangle look like a shield, the designers pushed the lower part “forward” by lengthening it and angling it slightly.
+To make the rectangle look like a shield, the designers pushed the lower part “forward” by lengthening and slightly angling it.
 Two shades of yellow add to the figure’s volume: the left side is darker than the right.
-In addition, on the right, there is a wide frame that covers the entire perimeter.
+In addition, on the right, a wide frame covers the entire perimeter.

 In the middle of the logo is a block “S,” the first letter of the word “Script.”
 It is powerful, capital, clear, and white.
 To match the background composition, the artists drew it outside the box with a line protruding downward, forming a miniature angle.
 Large serifs also complement the symbol.